atompilzli/PhythonMLTutorials/Detailed Scripts/README.md

-Corresponding Jupyter notebooks to seminar in ML.
+Corresponding Jupyter notebooks in ML.